Pablo00Balman/Employees-Project/README.md

 # Employees Database Consult

 This is a simple project using Laravel that's make a consult to the Microsoft Employees Database Sample.
-You need to setup the database with the SQL_Setup files.
+You need to setup the database with the Database_Setup files.